PostHog/posthog.com/contents/handbook/growth/marketing/posthog-style-guide.md

 > - **Example:** "Don’t up vote your own content, and don’t ask other people to – post it and pray."

 Please don't use a hyphen instead of en dash.
-On Macs, holding down `Option` and the hyphen key will give you and en dash.
+On Macs, holding down `Option` and the hyphen key will give you an en dash.

 ### Use "enable", not "allow"